 The iSchool Faculty Handbook section on Course Reserves includes information about copyright and Fair Use.

 Students and faculty members receive information about avoiding plagiarism.
 Every incoming student must complete the library’s “Plagiarism - Graduate Level” tutorial as a part of the required Libr 203 course.

 For faculty members, the Faculty Handbook information about plagiarism outlines the university policies, provides some information about helping students avoid this problem, and gives specifics about use of Turnitin.
 In addition, the iSchool Instructor Canvas Tutorials present instructions on using the integration of Turnitin with assignment dropboxes.

-The iSchool T3 (Teaching Tips and Techniques) series has offered a section on fair use considerations in course readings.
+The iSchool T3 (Teaching Tips and Techniques) series has offered workshops on fair use considerations in course readings and prevention of plagiarism.